Horrible Histories (2015 TV series): Awards

-DVD and online releases
+Home releases

 The series, treated as the sixth of the original 2009–2013 run, was released on Region 2 DVD on 31 August 2015.
 Episodes are also available online through UK iTunes as "Series 6: Rotten Rulers".
 The 2016 specials were released on DVD under "The Specials II" on 12 September 2016.
 The seventh series, including its then-unaired episodes, was released on DVD on 6 November 2017 for regions 2 and 4.

 Controversies

-Australian Chinese viewers claimed that the "I'm a Tang Celebrity" segment on the second episode of series 6 was "spreading institutionalised racism".
+During November 2020, the airing of a segment on the cuisine from China's Tang Dynasty (Episode 2, Season 6) resulted in Australian viewers creating a petition for the broad boycott of the Horrible Histories, and some members of the Chinese-Australian community have asked the ABC to publicly apologise for the content.
+The "I'm a Tang Celebrity" segment parodied the 'Bushtucker' trials in the reality TV show, I'm a Celebrity ...
+Get Me Out of Here.
+It depicted the Chinese Empress Wu Zetian consuming larvae, cockroaches, boiled camel hoof, bamboo rat, jellyfish and steamed bear.
+An ABC article notes that:

+"Many Chinese Australians believe the sketch would not have been intended as offensive to the community.
+But they are concerned it may result in further misrepresentations of their culture, beliefs, practices and could lead to their kids being questioned or bullied at their schools."